 Not only does your home wiring system have a grounding system for safety, but many plug-in appliances and devices do, too.
 Power tools, vacuums, and many other appliances are much safer when they have a third prong on the cord plug, which is shaped to fit the round grounding slot on an outlet receptacle.
 The presence of this third prong indicates that the appliance has a grounding system, and it is essential that these be plugged into grounded outlets.
 Some people have been known to cut off the grounding prong on an appliance plug in order to make it fit an outlet or extension cord that has no grounding slot.
 This is an extremely dangerous practice that could lead to a shock if the internal wiring in the appliance short circuits.

 Most people are familiar with the plug adapters than allow three-prong plugs to be inserted into two-slot outlet receptacles.
-It is important to note that these offer grounding protection ONLY if the pigtail wire or metal loop on the adapter is properly attached to the mounting screw on the outlet cover plate, AND if that cover plate screw is connected to a metal box AND that metal box is properly grounded.
+It is important to note that these offer grounding protection ONLY if the pigtail wire or metal loop on the adapter is properly attached to the mounting screw on the outlet cover plate, AND if that cover plate screw is connected to a metal box AND if that metal box is properly grounded.
 This is no sure thing, by any means, so three-prong to two-slot adapters should be used with great caution, if at all.
-The better solution is to plug three-prong plugs in into three-prong receptacles that are grounded.
+The better solution is to plug three-prong plugs only in into three-slot receptacles that are grounded.

 Where a grounded outlet is not possible, as in older wiring, some protection is offered by installing a GFCI (ground-fault circuit interrupter) receptacle at that location.
 The GFCI will sense ground faults and shut off the power before straying current can cause problems.
 It's important to note, though, that using a GFCI does not actually create a grounding pathway; it merely makes an ungrounded outlet somewhat safer.